smart-data-models/dataModel.DigitalInnovationHub/DigitalInnovationHub/doc/spec.md

 ## List of properties

 <sup><sub>[*] If there is not a type in an attribute is because it could have several types or different formats/patterns</sub></sup>
 - `address[object]`: The mailing address  .
+Model: [https://schema.org/address](https://schema.org/address)	- `addressCountry[string]`: The country.
+For example, Spain  .
+Model: [https://schema.org/addressCountry](https://schema.org/addressCountry)
+	- `addressLocality[string]`: The locality in which the street address is, and which is in the region  .
+Model: [https://schema.org/addressLocality](https://schema.org/addressLocality)
+	- `addressRegion[string]`: The region in which the locality is, and which is in the country  .
+Model: [https://schema.org/addressRegion](https://schema.org/addressRegion)
+	- `district[string]`: A district is a type of administrative division that, in some countries, is managed by the local government
+	- `postOfficeBoxNumber[string]`: The post office box number for PO box addresses.
+For example, 03578  .
+Model: [https://schema.org/postOfficeBoxNumber](https://schema.org/postOfficeBoxNumber)
+	- `postalCode[string]`: The postal code.
+For example, 24004  .
+Model: [https://schema.org/https://schema.org/postalCode](https://schema.org/https://schema.org/postalCode)
+	- `streetAddress[string]`: The street address  .
+Model: [https://schema.org/streetAddress](https://schema.org/streetAddress)
-Model: [https://schema.org/address](https://schema.org/address)- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
-Model: [https://schema.org/Text](https://schema.org/Text)- `competences[array]`: Property.
-Model:'https://schema.org/StructuredValue'.
-Competences of the Digital Innovation Hub.  .
-Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated[string]`: Entity creation timestamp.
-This will usually be allocated by the storage platform.  - `dateModified[string]`: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.  - `dateSubmitted[string]`: Property.
-The date and time of this observation in ISO8601 UTC format.
-Model:'https://schema.org/DateTime'  .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateUpdated[string]`: Property.
-The date and time of this observation in ISO8601 UTC format.
-Model:'https://schema.org/DateTime'  .
-Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `description[string]`: A description of this item  - `domain[array]`: Property.
-Model:'https://schema.org/StructuredValue'.
-Domain of the Digital Innovation Hub.  .
+- `alternateName[string]`: An alternative name for this item  - `areaServed[string]`: The geographic area where a service or offered item is provided  .
+Model: [https://schema.org/Text](https://schema.org/Text)- `competences[array]`: Competences of the Digital Innovation Hub  .
+Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `dataProvider[string]`: A sequence of characters identifying the provider of the harmonised data entity  - `dateCreated[date-time]`: Entity creation timestamp.
+This will usually be allocated by the storage platform  - `dateModified[date-time]`: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform  - `dateSubmitted[date-time]`: The date and time of this observation in ISO8601 UTC format  .
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `dateUpdated[date-time]`: The date and time of this observation in ISO8601 UTC format  .
+Model: [https://schema.org/DateTime](https://schema.org/DateTime)- `description[string]`: A description of this item  - `domain[array]`: Domain of the Digital Innovation Hub  .
 Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `id[*]`: Unique identifier of the entity  - `location[*]`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `logo[string]`: Property.
-Model:'https://schema.org/URL'.
-URL of the logo of the Digital Innovation Hub.  .
-Model: [https://schema.org/URL](https://schema.org/URL)- `name[string]`: The name of this item.  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relation[array]`: Property.
-Model:'https://schema.org/StructuredValue'.
-Relations of the Digital Innovation Hub Service.  .
-Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `representatives[array]`: Property.
-Model:'https://schema.org/StructuredValue'.
-Representatives of the Digital Innovation Hub.  .
-Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `socialAccounts[object]`: Property.
-[StructuredValue](https://schema.org/StructuredValue).
-SocialAccounts of the Digital Innovation Hub.  - `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `type[string]`: Property.
-NGSI entity type.
-It has to be DigitalInnovationHub  - `website[string]`: Property.
-Model:'https://schema.org/URL'.
-Website of the Digital Innovation Hub.  .
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `logo[string]`: URL of the logo of the Digital Innovation Hub  .
+Model: [https://schema.org/URL](https://schema.org/URL)- `name[string]`: The name of this item  - `owner[array]`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `relation[array]`: Relations of the Digital Innovation Hub Service  .
+Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `representatives[array]`: Representatives of the Digital Innovation Hub  .
+Model: [https://schema.org/StructuredValue](https://schema.org/StructuredValue)- `seeAlso[*]`: list of uri pointing to additional resources about the item  - `socialAccounts[object]`: [StructuredValue](https://schema.org/StructuredValue).
+SocialAccounts of the Digital Innovation Hub  	- `facebook`:
+	- `instagram`:
+	- `linkedin`:
+- `source[string]`: A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object  - `type[string]`: NGSI entity type.
+It has to be DigitalInnovationHub  - `website[string]`: Website of the Digital Innovation Hub  .
 Model: [https://schema.org/URL](https://schema.org/URL)<!-- /30-PropertiesList -->
 <!-- 35-RequiredProperties -->
 Required properties
 - `id`  - `type`  <!-- /35-RequiredProperties -->